-In addition, all vehicles must have their rear lights on at all times.
+In addition, all vehicles must always have their rear lights on.
 This is true even during the daytime.

 International Driving Permit

-If you don’t have a German driver’s license and you plan on driving in Germany, you’ll need to obtain an International Driving Permit or IDP for about $15, or possess one of the accepted international licenses.
-A valid US driver’s license is normally good enough.
+If you don’t have a German driver’s license and plan on driving in Germany, you’ll need to obtain an International Driving Permit or IDP for about $15 or possess one of the accepted international licenses.
+A valid US driver’s license usually is good enough.

 The IDP is an internationally recognized translation of your current driver’s license and can be used in place of your original license while traveling if you’re afraid of losing it.

 Always Drive with Caution

 Pedestrians crossing the street, cyclists in the bike lanes, and people all around you may not be paying attention.
 Always drive cautiously on German roads, especially when approaching intersections, crosswalks, or pedestrian crossings.